centtoken/cent/README.md

 # Useful Links

 View our social media profiles, donation wallets, and more on our Lander page: https://landr.me/cent

+Cent Token Smart Contract: Not Deployed Yet (Will be Deployed by 08/01/2020)

 Cent Token Purchase Portal: Will be launched with token deployment.